Erik-Serbicki/music-room/README.md

 }
 ```

 Now we will make a function to render the settings button.
-Remember, we only want the host to be able to see this button, so we will make a separate function for it, and add logic to only show if the session key matches the host.
+Remember, we only want the host to be able to see this button, so we will make a separate function for it, and add logic to only show if the user is the host.

 ```javascript
 function renderSettingsButton(){